KarimTIS/TISApi/README.md

 ![Python](https://img.shields.io/badge/python-3.11+-orange)
 ![signed](https://img.shields.io/badge/signed-yes-green)

-TISControlProtocol is a powerful Python package for controlling TIS devices.
+TISApi is a powerful Python package for controlling TIS devices.
 It provides a simple and intuitive API for interacting with TIS devices, making it easy to integrate TIS devices into your Python applications.

 ## Features